tonybeltramelli/Custom-Simple-Captcha/README.md

 ##Improvement

 An immediate and logic improvement to this project would be the generation of image from the challenge string.
+Or use Google Chart API to generate images from math equations for example.

 ##Example screenshots